mr21sanger/CryptoTracker/README.md

 6. Data Visualization with Chart.js
 Purpose: Enhance the app's capability to represent cryptocurrency price data through interactive charts visually.
 </pre>

+<h3>Technologies and Tools Used:</h3>
+<pre>• Django Framework: Backend development framework for
+building scalable web applications in Python.
+• Python: Programming language used for backend logic and integration with APIs.
+• HTML/CSS/JavaScript: Frontend technologies for
+creating the user interface and enhancing interactivity.
+• Bootstrap or other CSS frameworks: To ensure responsive design and consistent styling.
+• Public API : External data source for fetching real-time cryptocurrency prices and additional information.</pre>